MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 1. Select **Run as administrator** to open the **Get started with Windows Admin Center** window.

 1. Select **Next** to accept the license terms.
-After that, the installation app opens, and the Installer download starts automatically.
+The Installer download starts automatically and is saved to the Downloads folder.
+Windows Admin Center Setup then closes and starts the Installer.

 1. Once the installer has finished downloading, select **Install**.